matt-harvey/dailycashmanager/user_guide/Reconciliations.rst

   list until they are reconciled.
 Otherwise, if it appears that the transaction is simply missing from the bank statement and it's not just a timing issue, it might be because you entered in the wrong account by mistake when you originally recorded it in DailyCashManager.
-You can always double click the "offending" transaction and edit it, as normal, in the transaction panel (see `Viewing or editing a transaction`_).
+You can always double-click the "offending" transaction and edit it, as normal, in the transaction panel (see `Viewing or editing a transaction`_).
 Once you have saved your edits, if you have changed the account for the transaction, it will disappear from